freyfyliu/freyfyliu.github.io/_pages/outreach.md

 Teaching and talks
 -----
-Introducing the amazement I feel about astronomy to others has always been enjoyable and rewarding for me.
+Introducing the amazement I experience in astronomy to others has always been enjoyable and rewarding for me.
 I have been to the following institutes:

 (7) Mills Observatory, Dundee UK 2024, as a part of Winter Talks from Dundee Astronomical Society;